 The lowest pesticide residues, are in onions, avocado, corn, pineapple, mango, peas, asparagus, kiwi, cabbage, eggplant, cantaloupe, watermelon, grapefruit, sweet potatoes, and honeydew melon.

-By avoiding these 12 most contaminated fruits and vegetables (or buying organic for these), you can reduce your pesticide exposure by up to 90%.
+By avoiding these 12 most contaminated fruits and vegetables (or buying organic versions), you can reduce your pesticide exposure by up to 90%.
+If you check online you can see which fruits and vegetables are on each list every season; apparently, the list can change.

 * Fish is an excellent source of healthy fats and protein.
 It doesn’t have to cost a fortune.
 Again, Aldi markets has a wide selection of wild caught frozen fish at reasonable prices.
 If that’s out of your budget, buy a big can of salmon.
-Take the bones out (it’s easy as they are all attached to the spine), and add to corn chowder, or a casserole with cooked pasta (or cooked rice) and vegetables.
+Take the bones out (it’s easy as they are all attached to the spine) or mash them up for extra calcium, and add to corn chowder, or a casserole with cooked pasta (or cooked rice) and vegetables.
 You can use a can of creamed corn thinned with a little milk and spiced with herbs or hot sauce as a sauce.
 Salmon also makes a great salad, just treat it as you would tuna.
 I use plain yogurt, relish, chopped celery, prepared mustard, and spices.
 That same can of salmon can be great in fried rice, a stir fry, or burrito.

 *If you love dessert, learn to bake.
 Oatmeal cookies, sweet breads, cobblers are all easy, fast, and far cheaper than anything from a bakery.
 The “Divorce Cake” recipe on this site costs a little more money, because of the chocolate, but makes many portions (it’s very rich), and rivals the fanciest bakery dessert for a fraction of the price.